 Ecoalf is an innovative eco-fashion label producing garments and accessories from 100% recycled materials.
 The brand uses recycled plastic, nylon, cotton, wool, and tires (for their rubber flip flops) as well as 100% recycled paper packaging.
 The company is also working to reduce their emissions — they report that they save 13% on emissions overall by manufacturing local-to-them in Spain.

-To create their zero waste clothing, Daniel uses his signature “ReRoll technique which applies “the art of sewing to the scraps that abound due to the fashion industry’s wasteful practices.”
+To create their zero waste clothing, Daniel uses his signature “ReRoll technique”.
 In addition to creating no fabric waste, the brand uses recycled and recyclable materials in their shipping, packaging, and office materials.

 Study New York uses zero waste cutting techniques in their production process as much as possible and they make their patterns to ensure the most efficient possible use of their fabric.